7 incredible places to dive in Australia + the best times to visit

 Fish Rock Cave, New South Wales

-Best place to dive in Australia for cave diving
+Best place in Australia for cave diving

 Highlights: